 - Biopsy.
 This is a surgical procedure in which your doctor removes a small sample of tissue from the affected area of your body.
 Your doctor then examines this tissue for signs of vasculitis.

-Your doctor may prescribe a corticosteroid drug, such as prednisone or methylprednisolone (Medrol), to help control inflammation.
 Side effects of corticosteroids can be severe, especially if you take them for a long time.
-Possible side effects include weight gain, diabetes and bone thinning (osteoporosis).
-If a corticosteroid is needed for long-term (maintenance) therapy, you'll likely receive the lowest dose possible.
+Possible side effects include weight gain, diabetes and weakened bones.
+If a corticosteroid is needed for long-term therapy, you'll likely receive the lowest dose possible.

 Other medications may be prescribed with corticosteroids to control the inflammation so that the dosage of corticosteroids can be tapered more quickly.
-These medications are sometimes called steroid-sparing and may includemethotrexate (Trexall), azathioprine (Imuran, Azasan), mycophenolate (Cellcept) or cyclophosphamide.
+The medication used depends on the type of vasculitis that is present.
+These medications may include methotrexate (Trexall), azathioprine (Imuran, Azasan), mycophenolate (CellCept), cyclophosphamide, tocilizumab (Actemra) or rituximab (Rituxan).

-The specific medication that you'll need depends on the type and severity of vasculitis you have, which organs are involved, and any other medical problems that you have.
-Biologic therapies such as rituximab (Rituxan) or tocilizumab (Actemra) may be recommended, depending on the type of vasculitis you have.
+The specific medications that you'll need depend on the type and severity of vasculitis you have, which organs are involved, and any other medical problems that you have.

-Sometimes, vasculitis causes a balloonlike bulge (aneurysm) to form in the wall of a blood vessel.
-This bulge may need surgery.
-Blocked arteries also may require surgical treatment.
+Sometimes, vasculitis causes an aneurysm — a bulge or ballooning in the wall of a blood vessel.
+This bulge may need surgery to reduce the risk of it rupturing.
+Blocked arteries also may require surgical treatment to restore blood flow to the affected area.

 Coping and support